-Mobike were first to market which is key, they have an advantage with being initially associated with the concept before Ofo (their key competitors) launched within a month.
-Ofo are however closing the gap fast with all to play for in the fiercely competitive, yet undeniably lucrative Chinese market.
-Ofo started by entrepreneur and Peking University Phd student ‘Dai Wai’ won a $100 million backing in September valuing the company at $500 million, they also have the support of Didi’s taxi hailing network.
+Mobike was first to market which is key, they have an advantage by being initially associated with the concept before Ofo (their key competitor) launched within a month.
+Ofo is however closing the gap fast with all to play for in the fiercely competitive, yet undeniably lucrative Chinese market.
+Ofo started by entrepreneur and Peking University Ph.D. student ‘Dai Wai’ won $100 million backing in September valuing the company at $500 million, they also have the support of Didi’s taxi-hailing network.

 A business perfectly made for success in China

-The companies are also on the cusp of reversing the decline of biking in China, the state have prioritized vehicle usage over the last 10 years but with environmental concerns growing now is a great time to capitalize on eco-friendly travel.
+The companies are also on the cusp of reversing the decline of biking in China, the state has prioritized vehicle usage over the last 10 years but with environmental concerns growing now is a great time to capitalize on eco-friendly travel.
 China had 670 million bikes in 1995 but nowadays there are only 370 million.
-With the trend towards cycling increasing again this shortfall can be made up by the services provided by such bike sharing applications.
-As with everything it is partly a case of right place, right time.
+With the trend towards cycling increasing again this shortfall can be made up by the services provided by such bike-sharing applications.
+As with everything it is partly a case of the right place, and the right time.

-It is important to analyse the success of these APPs and look at how they have become successful as a blue print for western business expansion into China:
+Analyze the success of these apps and look at how they have become successful as a blueprint for western business expansion into China

 1) First to market

 As already mentioned being first to market is key.
-To be the leading innovator behind a trend will always give you the advantage in China, regardless of how many competitors spring up (and yes in China there will be many).
-It sets you apart as the original, as the authentic product and instils trust from Chinese consumers.
+Being the leading innovator behind a trend will always give you the advantage in China, regardless of how many competitors spring up (and yes in China there will be many).
+It sets you apart as the original, as the authentic product, and instills trust from Chinese consumers.
 It also gives the expert advantage of knowing the market best as long as you are able to respond to the changes and challenges presented by both engaged consumers and domestic competitors.

 The Chinese market moves at a breakneck speed, this needs to be factored into your business expansion goals.
 Typically western businesses take longer to act and make decisions when what is required for success in China is strategic yet decisive action.
 The pace of growth and development needs to be quicker.
-This we have seen constantly, with whole cities being built in a number of years, Shanghai was transformed into a world leading cosmopolitan hub in just 10 years.
-Shenzhen, an economic centre for mainland China, was built in just 5.
+This we have seen constantly, with whole cities being built in a number of years, Shanghai was transformed into a world-leading cosmopolitan hub in just 10 years.
+Shenzhen, an economic center for mainland China, was built in just 5.
 The new mobile biking APP trend exploded and within a week the streets of Shanghai were flooded with Mobikes on every corner of the central district.
-The key take home lesson is to act quickly.
+The key take-home lesson is to act quickly.

 3) Innovative business ideas have traction